2Beelzebub2/FiveM-Lua-Injector/README.md

 # FiveM-Lua-Injector
-A Free FiveM Lua injector
+A Free FiveM Lua injector, inspired by another free project
 # How to use
 Just open the FiveM-Lua-Injector.exe **BEFORE** openning FiveM and inject the .lua you want
 does not work on windows 8 or under